mozilla-services/syncstorage-rs/README.md

       build:
         context: .
     ```
-5. Adjust the MySQL db creds in docker-compose.yml to match your local setup.
+5. Adjust the MySQL db credentials in docker-compose.yml to match your local setup.
 6. `make docker_start` - You can verify it's working by visiting [localhost:8000/\_\_heartbeat\_\_](http://localhost:8000/__heartbeat__)

 ### Connecting to Firefox